bkielbasa/go-training/cgo/Readme.md

 cStr := C.CString(str)
 ```

 There's already implemented C `void print_string(char* a)` function.
-Your task is to call it from Go code
+Your task is to call it from Go code.